 ‘Points Plus Pay’ allows Qantas Frequent Flyer members to convert points into cash value as payment for the cost of a flight.
 And unlike the redemption option we've described above for the Qantas Store, this almost never makes sense for flights.

-In this example I wrote about a few months back, I was offered a Points Plus Pay upgrade to a one hour Red e Deal economy booking for 108,231 Qantas points or $717 cash.
-If I was to use the full points cost for this upgrade scenario, I’d extract just 0.66 of a cent in value for each Qantas Point to upgrade to the business cabin.
-That’s a poor deal in any book.
+In this example I wrote about a few months back, I was offered a Points Plus Pay upgrade to a one-hour Red e Deal economy booking for 108,231 Qantas points or $717 cash.
+If I was to use the full points cost for this upgrade scenario, I’d extract just 0.66 of a cent in value for each Qantas Point to upgrade to the 737 business class cabin.
+That's a poor deal in any book.

 Clearly, some consumers will appreciate the convenient nature of Points Plus Pay (it can be used for any flight, and Qantas status credits are earned).
 However, most will agree there are many better ways to maximise value from Qantas points.